 - Official site: http://junipergrovebooksolutions.com/review-library/

 Juniper Grove Book Solutions is a website that provides authors with book reviews.

 And, it works with readers to create these reviews.

-When you sign up to the site, you can request a review copy from an author.
+When you sign up for the site, you can request a review copy from an author.

 Your review must be honest and if you must be critical, then it must be in a constructive way.

 With this platform, you have six weeks to complete the review.

 Once you’ve created your review, you need to post it on a website like, your blog, Amazon, Goodreads, Barnes & Noble, or Booklikes.

 - Official site: https://docs.google.com/forms/d/e/1FAIpQLScHG9vwT_ukyLs6TIcziCWjIOd5dPxHwOZr4TT9Isp04MROHg/viewform

 As its name implies, RABT Book Tours & PR is a company that offers book tours and PR services to authors.